 Budtender Daniel Glaskin resets products on the shelves of the dispensary at Crystal Spring Healing Alternatives on Main Street in Lewiston.
 The dispensary sells products made with cannabis extracts to holders of medical-marijuana cards.
-(Tsukroff photo) Crystal Spring Continued from page 1 she saw improvement, but knew the marijuana was helping.
-She qualified for a medical marijuana card and started purchasing cannabis extracts, cannabinoids, at dispensaries near her home in the Lewiston-Auburn area.
-This led her to the Crystal Spring Healing Alternatives store at it's former location in Auburn, where she met co-owner Sam Scalia.
-"He was the first person to stop and take time to explain to me why this is helping, and how it's helping, and if I did X, Y, and Z, it could be even better," Lilley said.
-"And it has been seven years since I've had any surgeries, or any tests, or any procedure.
-I don't even see my GI (gastro-intestinal) team any more!"
-"It's remarkable!
+(Tsukroff photo) Crystal Spring Continued from page 1 years since I've had any surgeries, or any tests, or any procedure.
+I don't even see my GI (gastro-intestinal) team any more!" remarkable!
 Granted, my health started changing before I came here, but I actually give all my gratitude to Sam here, because if it wasn't for him explaining why it's helping ...
 I would not be where I am right now," she said.
 Cannabis extracts have been proven extremely helpful with cancer patients to combat nausea and encourage eating.
-Cannabinoids are also shown to be effective for treatment of anxiety, depression, and PTSD, with minimal side effects that can experienced when using pharmaceuti- Lilley has a culinary degree from college and was hired as a chef for Crystal Spring to prepare the "edibles" - food with cannabis extracts mixed in.
+Cannabinoids are also shown to be effective for treatment of anxiety, depression, and PTSD, with minimal side effects that can experienced when using pharmaceuticals.
+Lilley has a culinary degree from college and was hired as a chef for Crystal Spring to prepare the "edibles" - food with cannabis extracts mixed in.
 She worked her way up to become the manager of the current dispensary that opened about a year ago as Crystal Spring moved to Lewiston.
-Crystal Spring uses distillated extracts in its edibles to control the levels of cannabinoids in the finished product, then has the edibles tested by an The dispensary has a grow facility in Lisbon and is working on renovations to open a storefront there later this year. outside lab to ensure consistency.
+Crystal Spring uses distillated extracts in its edibles to control the levels of cannabinoids in the finished product, then has the edibles tested by an outside lab to ensure consistency.
+The dispensary has a grow facility in Lisbon and is working on renovations to open a storefront there later this year.
+Crystal Spring is owned by Scalia along with his father, Mike, and a friend, Gary Caron.
+Patients who wish to